MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 As of March 2019, we are in process of transitioning how Yammer users are created.
 During the transition, which will occur during 2019, the process will be different for existing Office 365 users and new Office 365 users.

-- **Old way**: Yammer users are created when they use Yammer for the first time.
+- **Pre-March 2019**: Yammer users are created when they use Yammer for the first time.

+    > [!NOTE]
+    > During the rest of 2019, Office 365 users who have not yet used Yammer will be converted to "pending" Yammer users.

     ![Diagram that shows when an Office 365 admin creates a user, the user can log on to Office 365 then navigate to Yammer from the App Launcher, at which point the user is created in Yammer.](../media/410ab6f2-e8ed-4b66-a8cf-f087b3e57ec3.png)